 Swiss chard nutrition

 Swiss chard nutrition is important to me for numerous reasons.
 I will mention a few.
-I have had a lazy-colon since childhood days, and alas my granddaughter has inherited it.
-A diet full of soluble-fibre, like that in all your organic green foods, is vital for me; otherwise it is rabbit pellets.
+I have had a lazy-colon since childhood days; and alas my granddaughter has inherited it.
+A diet rich in soluble fibre,like that in all your organic green foods, is vital for me; otherwise it's rabbit pellets.

 It is brilliant for those who are banting too; we enjoy Eggs-Florentine almost daily for breakfast, poached on a bed of greens; it contains near to zero-carbohydrate.